LukaszObara/Theano_gradient_descent/README.md

 # Gradient Descent Algorithms Using Theano
 Various gradient descent algorithms tested using `Theano`.
 For simplicity each algorithm has its own `.py` file.
-A jupyter notebook is written further explaining how each convergence is applied.
+A jupyter notebook is  included explaining how each gradient descent method operates and how to generate the code for each instance.

 # References
 <ol>